 - Tasar is a species of wild silk obtained from the silkworm Antheraea mylitta.
 Tasar is sometimes called Oak Tasar and this silk is widely produced in many countries of South East Asia including India.
 Arjuna and Jamun trees are some important food plants of the Tasar silkworm.

 - Eri silk culture is indigenous to the North-Eastern region of India.
 It comes from the silkworm Philosomia ricini that feeds mostly on the leaves of the castor plant, Ricinus communis.
-The unique thing in eri silk is that the caterpillars are not killed, unlike in other silks where they are boiled in hot water to take out the fibres.
+The unique thing in Eri silk is that the caterpillars are not killed, unlike in other silks where they are boiled in hot water to take out the fibers.

 Mulberry and Eri silkworms are reared indoors while Muga and Tasar ones are reared outdoors.

 Ryndia, and the Making of Meghalaya’s Eri Silk